EricWilbanks/klsyngui/README.md

 This is a GUI that provides additional functionality for Ron Sprouse's klsyn package (https://github.com/rsprouse/klsyn).
 The klsyn package is a Python port of Dennis Klatt's original C speech synthesis software.
 Please be sure to review the licensing information in klsyn's README for restrictions on using that package.

 ## Dependencies
+Development was originally carried out in Python 3.8.5

 - https://github.com/rsprouse/klsyn
 - https://github.com/rsprouse/audiolabel
-- pandas
+- pandas (developed using 1.2.4)
-- pandastable
+- pandastable (developed using 0.12.2.post1)
-- tkinter
+- tk/tkinter (developed using 0.1.0)
-- matplotlib
+- matplotlib (developed using 3.3.2)
-- sklearn
+- sklearn (developed using 0.23.2)
-- scipy
+- scipy (developed using 1.5.2)
-- pygame
+- pygame (developed using 2.0.2)

 ## Installation